Anita Erskine: Early life and education

-Anita was born in Jerusalem, Israel to former Ghanaian soldier and politician, Lieutenant General Emmanuel Erskine and Rose Anastasia Erskine.
+Anita was born in Jerusalem, Israel, to former Ghanaian soldier and politician, Lieutenant General Emmanuel Erskine and Rose Anastasia Erskine.
 She was raised in Ghana and in late teens moved to Canada.
 She had her Primary Education at Christ the King International School and her Secondary Education at Ghana International School.
-Erskine holds a bachelor's degree in Cultural Studies from Trent University in Peterborough, Ontario Canada.
+Erskine holds a Master's degree in Communications Management from McMaster University in Hamilton, Ontario, Canada, and a bachelor's degree in Cultural Studies from Trent University in Peterborough, Ontario, Canada.